WHAT YOU SHOULD KNOW:

-Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
+- Take your medicine as directed.
+Contact your primary healthcare provider (PHP) if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Do not smoke:

 If you smoke, it is never too late to quit.
-Ask for information about how to stop smoking if you need help.
+Smoking increases your risk for lung infections.
+Ask your PHP for information if you need help quitting.

 - Have your air-conditioning system, hot tubs, or water tanks cleaned regularly.

-- You have a fever.
+- You have chills, shaking, or fever.

 - You have very dry skin, dry mouth and tongue, or feel very thirsty.

-- You have questions or concerns about your condition, treatment, or care.
+- You have questions or concerns about your condition or care.

 - You cough up blood.

-- You have trouble breathing.
+- You have shortness of breath.

-- You suddenly have chest pain.
+- You have sudden chest pain.

 © 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.